Offline Meta Learning of Exploration: Experiments

 \section{Experiments}

-In our experiments, we aim to answer the following questions: (1) can we learn approximately Bayes-optimal policies in the offline setting?
-(2) what are the main practical challenges in OMRL? and (3) does our off-policy method improve meta-RL performance in the online setting as well?
+In our experiments, we aim to demonstrate: (1) Learning approximately Bayes-optimal policies in the offline setting; and (2) The severity of MDP ambiguity, and the effectiveness of our proposed resolutions.
+In the supplementary material, we also report that our off-policy method improves meta-RL performance in the online setting.